kroshu/kuka_robot_descriptions/CONTRIBUTING.md

 ## Contributing

-**The urdf/xacro files are automatically generated, therefore we do not accept any pull requests, that add new robot models.**
+**The urdf/xacro files are automatically generated, therefore we do not accept any pull requests, that add new robot models.** If you'd like us to add a new robot model, please open a *GitHub issue* and specify the model you'd like to see included.

 Other contributions are much appreciated.
 Before sending us a pull request, please: